TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-event-handling.md

 # Grid Handler

-* Instead of having handlers on multiple cells which are added/removed as focus changes and grid is scrolled, have single generic handler for the entire grid
+Instead of having handlers on multiple cells, which are added and removed as the focus changes and the grid is scrolled, we can have a single generic handler for the entire grid.
+Luckily, I was able to persuade the maintainer of `react-virtual-scroll` to [support render props]({% link _drafts/react-virtual-scroll-0-5-0.md %}).
+That made it easy to move the key handler onto the grid's outer container.
-* Put on grid's "outer" div
-* `VirtualGrid` [originally]({% link _posts/2024-07-01-react-virtual-scroll-0-4-0.md %}) let you provide your own outer component but without a handy generic data prop to pass in a render prop.
-Luckily, I was able to go back in time and [change it to take a render prop directly]({% link _drafts/react-virtual-scroll-0-5-0.md %}) instead.

 ```tsx
 const outerGridRender: VirtualOuterRender = ({...rest}, ref) => {